GeniusCode/GeniusCode.Templating.Razor/Readme.md

 **Purposes:**

-We use this extensively to generate entities, partial classes, calculation dependencies, and even create & compile new assemblies.
+We use this extensively to generate entities, partial classes, class libraries, calculation dependencies, and even create & compile new assemblies.
 Most of our usage runs via the Console as Pre-Build Events.

 You can generate Parent/Children files n-levels deep.
 You have full control over naming of files and directories that are generated.